 The Air traffic safety electronics personnel (ATSEP) can only be trained, if the technical infrastructure is present.
 An ATCO or military surveillance officer needs to be able to handle depreciated system scenarios of "off-set" radars.

-When differentiating Military Simulators hereafter, our feature-scope might go beyond mainstream simulator performance.
+Our feature-scope might go beyond mainstream simulator performance.

 A military simulator needs to include the relevant military scenarios.
 Examples are: